- New Technology

 The most comforting outcomes in total hips is the incredible relief of pain they provide in patients who have been debilitated crippling arthritis of the hip.
 Not only is it a speedy and fast recovery, but it truly is one where you often forget that you had a total hip.

-Dr. Lionberger is a fellowship trained clinical professor at UT Bryan College Station, with offices in the Texas Medical Center and Sugar Land, Texas.
-Telephone (713) 333-4100.
+Dr. Lionberger is a fellowship trained clinical professor at UT Bryan College Station, with an office in the Texas Medical Center in Houston.
+Telephone (713) 790-1818.